Skip to content

 • Familiar SQL-like structure

-Use Gremlin when you need imperative traversal control or are migrating from a TinkerPop-based system.
+Use Gremlin when imperative traversal control is needed or when migrating from a TinkerPop-based system.